quakelive-server-standards/quakelive-server-standards/apps/README.md

 ## Rcon and stats clients

+### id-rcon-cli

+The official rcon client by id software written in Python.

 ### id-rcon-cli-carmethene

 This projects contains two rcon client variants based on the official id software rcon client written in Python.